TMuzorori/developer-task-01/ErrorReporting.md

 issue3=> error calling the super constructor

+*solution correct the error by calling the constructor without puting it inside a this()

+PartnerCodeValidatorImpl
-*solution correct the error by calling the constructor without puting it inside a this() PartnerCodeValidatorImpl issue3=> compilation error, use of persist to save subscriberRequest, a method not available in the subscriberRequestDao
+issue4=> compilation error, use of persist to save subscriberRequest, a method not available in the subscriberRequestDao

 *solution => use save

+PartnerCodeValidatorImpl
+issue5=> compilation error, use of update to save subscriberRequest, a method not available in the subscriberRequestDao

+*solution => use save

+PartnerCodeValidatorImpl
+issue6=> compilation error, persit method not found issue=> compilation error, update method not found

+*solution